 On a tight budget?
 The Canyon Spectral is a very fun and affordable 140mm trail bike.
 It rolls on 27.5-inch wheels and produces an impressive blend of climbing and descending performance.
 The Spectral can't come close to matching the Scout's smile-inducing levels of fun or aggressive descending.
 That said, the Spectral climbs as well, if not better, than the Transition and is over two pounds lighter.
 The best part?
 Our Spectral AL 6.0 sells for $2399 with a stellar build kit that includes a RockShox Pike, SRAM GX Eagle drivetrain, and SRAM Guide R brakes.

-The Scout is designed around 130mm of rear wheel travel.
-Transition's suspension design is called the Giddy Up 2.0hh, which is a Horst Link, or four-bar, design.
-The frame has a main pivot above the bottom bracket, a rocker link on the seat tube, and a pivot forward of the rear axle on the chainstay.
+The Scout is designed around 130mm of rear-wheel travel.
+Transition uses a Horst Link, or four-bar, suspension design that they call Giddy-Up 2.0hh.
+This design features a main pivot above the bottom bracket, a rocker link on the seat tube, and a pivot on the chainstay just forward of the rear axle.
 This system is simple and reliable.
 Downhill performance is smooth and provides an excellent feel over chatter.
 On the ascent, the suspension is very active and offers impressive traction, but climbing efficiency relies heavily on the shock's climb switch.

-We measured our large test bike.
-It has a 630 mm effective top tube and 424mm chainstays to create a 1220mm wheelbase.
+We took our own measurements, and our size large test bike had a 630mm effective top tube and 424mm chainstays to create a 1220mm wheelbase.
 We measured the reach to be 472mm.
 With the stock 150mm fork, the head angle measured 64.9-degrees.
-The seat tube angle is 75.0-degrees, and the bottom bracket came out to 338mm.
-Our large bike weighs 32 lbs 5 oz set up tubeless without pedals.
+The effective seat tube angle is 75.0-degrees, and the bottom bracket sits 338mm off the ground.
+Our large test bike tipped the scales at 32 lbs 5 oz set up tubeless without pedals.